coffeestainedcode/obsidian-hotkey-text-snippets/README.md

 ---|---
 Cmd+1|\<br>

+## Downloading

-Currently, I am not sure how to get this plugin in the "offical" Obsidian Community Plugins tab (nor is it anywhere close to being done), so you will need to download it manually.
+**Currently, I am not sure how to get this plugin in the "offical" Obsidian Community Plugins tab (nor is it anywhere close to being done), so you will need to download it manually.**

-### Manual Download:
+### Manual Download and Install:
 1) Clone the repo into VAULT/.obsidian/plugins
 2) Go into the cloned hotkey-text-extender directory
 3) Run 'npm i' to download needed dependencies